 Tiv Culture: A brief walk into the lives of one of the world's greatest storytellers

-Records have it that the earliest contact the Tivs had with the European was in 1852 when they were found on the banks of the Benue.
+Records have it that the earliest contact the Tivs had with the Europeans was in 1852 when they were found on the banks of the Benue.
 But of course, their history didn't start from there.

 According to oral tradition, the Tivs are said to have emerged into their present location from the southeast.

 And it is believed they journeyed through southern, south-central and west-central Africa before arriving at the savannah lands of West African Sudan via the River Congo and Cameroon Mountains.

 Arguably the fourth largest ethnic group in Nigeria, the Tivs is an ethnolinguistic group in West Africa with a population of over seven million throughout Nigeria and Cameroon; with its language spoken in Benue, Taraba, Nasarawa, Plateau, Cross River, as well as FCT Abuja.

 However, regardless of the numerous views held about their origin, most historians believe that the ancestors of this collective people could be traced to the Bantu people who once inhabited the Central African continent, in the Shaba area of the present Democratic Republic of Congo.

 Be that as it may, the majority of Tiv do believe that their original home was to the southeast and inside Cameroon.

 They are uncertain as to the time when they began their migration northward, but it was probably about eleven generations ago, according to Rubingh.

 He cites Downes that, the really general migration into the present tribal area began around 1800, and Tiv were present south of the Benue River in large numbers by 1850.